 Another adventure I went on for Secrets of Scotland included hiking to The Lost Valley in Glen Coe, and spending a weekend in gorgeous Argyll and Bute.

-I ticked off several castles off my bucket list, including Castle Stalker and Kilchurn Castle, and we stayed in the most gorgeous Airbnb in North Connel.
+I ticked off several castles off my bucket list, including Castle Stalker and Kilchurn Castle, and we spent the night in North Connel.

 Having an autumn break in Killin